cuibonobo/terra-incognita/README.md

 I got stuck for a while because I kept trying to use the environment bindings that are passed to a durable object's `fetch` method, but those bindings are actually empty.
 The correct environment bindings are passed when the durable object is instantiated, so I need to save those if I want to use KV data.

 [8 hours]

+### 03/28/2022
+Got a few requests from Ron but I got stuck on the first one: the slider has a behavior where if you tap on it you can jump to the tapped value, but if you try to grab the slider it will only let you increment a single value.
+I was trying to make it so you can grab the slider and drop it wherever you wanted, but I kept getting inconsistent behavior on mobile vs. desktop.

+I tried a different slider fron `npm` but it behaved the same!
+This might be fixed in one of the component libraries but it's a difficult problem to google for.
+I'll move on to other things for now.

+[2 hours]

+### 03/30/2022
+Visited the museum to drop off the laptop for the show.
+While I was there I had to troubleshoot the settings a little bit because the display would take on different settings depending on if the lid was open or closed.
+Another weird behavior is that if you move the cursor offscreen and then close the lid, the cursor would jump back to the middle of the screen.
+We needed to attach a mouse to get the cursor off screen while the lid was closed.

+One _very_ concerning aspect of the trip was that the musuem's internet was much slower than I anticipated.
+A visit to the meta API page should be nearly instantaneous, but it took a good 10 seconds to load on the museum WiFi.
+We had thought about contingencies for the internet being offline, but I hadn't considered such a slow connection.

+[2 hours]

+### 04/02/2022
+Took some time to do an honest assessment of everything that's left and created [a few more issues](https://github.com/cuibonobo/terra-incognita/issues) for those items.
+I also added a new `P1` label for items that should be prioritized.

+---
+I'm extremely worried about the slow internet in the museum so I ordered a cellular hotspot as a 'Plan B' in case I don't get a handle on the offline features in time.
+I found one that was available today so I'll test it out tomorrow and deliver it to the museum early next week.

+---
+Spent most of the day tackling the design tasks that were left so I wouldn't be left scrambling at the last minute.
+I updated the About page to add the artist statement and bios, I made a header logo and a favicon for the site, and I made the explainer graphics for the sliders.
+I also added some text to the footer and the home page and made a ton of style changes.

+Throughout this project I had struggled with setting specific pixel dimensions to the elements with [Tailwind CSS](https://tailwindcss.com), for example setting an element to 320 pixels wide with `w-80`, and today I finally discovered that it has been a browser caching issue.
+If I add new Tailwind classes my changes don't show up if I rely on the automatic refresh from the Parcel server, so I have to always hard refresh.

+[6 hours]

+### 04/03/2022

+Tackling my issues list.
+Fixed #30, #31, and #22.
+A few of these were small cosmetic things that weren't high priority but I wanted to get out of the way.
+The major fix was adjusting the math for the canvas so that it always 'overdraws' by a small amount so that the image always fills the entire canvas.
+I also added a small offset for the overdraw so that the edges would be de-prioritized.
+This causes a fractional block on the edges of the canvas when the pixel size or number of images don't add up to a whole number.

+[1 hour]